basedwdev/baseBuyBot/README.md

 npm test
 ```

-Uses Node's built-in test runner.
-No external test dependencies required.
-The test env file (`.env.test`) is already committed — it uses an in-memory SQLite DB and suppresses logs.
+Uses Node's built-in test runner — no external test dependencies.
+The test env file (`.env.test`) is already committed and uses an in-memory SQLite DB with logs suppressed.

 ---